- Short-lived climate pollutants

-The availability of robust and policy-relevant science on short-lived climate pollutants (SLCPs) at the global level, including on their climate and air quality impacts and actionable measures for reducing emissions, played a critical role in the establishment of the Climate and Clean Air Coalition (CCAC).
-The recommendations in the United Nations Environment Programme (UNEP) /World Meteorological Organization (WMO) UNEP/WMO Integrated Assessment of Black Carbon and Tropospheric Ozone; the UNEP synthesis report on Near-term Climate Protection and Clean Air Benefits, as well as the synthesis report on Hydroflourocarbons HFCs and their links to climate change and ozone layer depletion form the basis for the initiatives and activities of the Coalition.
+The availability of robust and policy-relevant science on short-lived climate pollutants played a critical role in the establishment of the Climate and Clean Air Coalition (CCAC).
+The recommendations in the Integrated Assessment of Black Carbon and Tropospheric Ozone; the report on Near-term Climate Protection and Clean Air Benefits, as well as the synthesis report on Hydroflourocarbons HFCs and their links to climate change and ozone layer depletion form the basis for the initiatives and activities of the Coalition.

-While the above assessments and much of the available science provide information on SLCPs at the global level, experience has shown that implementing SLCP emission reduction measures requires a more complete picture of the regional and local circumstances than can be provided in a global assessment.
-It is therefore important to provide information and data at the regional and national levels.
-This will help ensure the identification, prioritization, and effective implementation of emission reduction measures tailored to the situation in different regions.
+While these assessments and much of the available science provide information on short-lived climate pollutants at the global level, experience has shown that implementing emission reduction measures requires information and data at the regional and national levels.

-The goal of the Regional Assessments Initiative is therefore to build upon existing assessments to generate regionally-targeted data and information on SLCP science and mitigation opportunities.
-The initiative aims to develop scientifically robust and policy-relevant integrated assessments on SLCPs for key regions that will provide a framework for national action and underpin regional co-operation on SLCP emission reduction.
+The Coalition's Assessments Initiative is building upon existing assessments to generate regionally-targeted data and information on short-lived climate pollutant science and mitigation opportunities.
+The initiative is developing integrated assessments on these pollutants that will provide a framework for national action and underpin regional co-operation on emissions reduction.

-More than just a report, the process of developing the regional assessments will involve engaging governments, local policymakers, scientists, technical experts, and other key stakeholders in well-structured consultation process.
-Through this process, the Initiative aims to strengthen the synergies between existing science and policy initiatives in different regions and ultimately ambitious national and regional action on mitigation of SLCP emissions.
+Assessments are more than just a report.
+Developing a regional assessment involves engaging governments, local policymakers, scientists, technical experts, and other key stakeholders in a well-structured consultation process.
+Through this process, the initiative aims to strengthen the synergies between existing science and policy initiatives in different regions and ultimately support ambitious national and regional action.

 Assessment at the regional level will provide scientifically robust and policy relevant foundation for action on SLCPs, tailored to the regional context.
 It will help bring together existing data at the regional scale that can help highlight the impacts of SLCPs and the benefits of reducing their emission.
 Further, a regional focused assessment can help identify mitigation measures that are relevant to specific regions or countries within a region which might not necessarily be relevant at the global scale.
 Furthermore, the process of consultation between scientists and policymakers in the region (which is one of the major activity in the development of the regional assessment) help increase ownership and build the political will to take action.

 The Regional Assessment Initiative seeks to engage organizations and institutions with science and policy expertise in the various topics related to SCLPs including on emissions, inventory, mitigation measures, modelling, and policy solutions.
 The initiative is opened to interested parties that can contribute to on-going assessments including for Latin America and the Caribbean, Asia and the Pacific, as well as Africa.
-If your organization is interested in contributing, please contact the CCAC Secretariat at ccac_secretariat [at] unep.org.
+If your organization is interested in contributing, please contact the CCAC Secretariat.